wp-plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Bug fix for WordPress 3.1 RC.
+Now properly tested and should be working with 3.1 whenever it finally comes out. :)

 = 2.4 =
 * Bug fixes, security fixes.
-Thanks to my old pal Ulf "Årsta" Härnhammar for pointing them out!
+Thanks to my old pal Ulf "&Aring;rsta" H&auml;rnhammar for pointing them out!
 * New method for uploading avoids going around WP, for greater security.

 = 2.3 =